drug-design/course/docs/chapters/molecular-similarity.md

 ### Peptidomimetics
 *[Peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.

-Peptidomimetics are compounds that are peptide mimetics.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/peptidomimetics-4c42a0bf'><i class='fa fa-play' aria-hidden='true'></i></button>Peptidomimetics are compounds that are peptide mimetics.
 They have non-peptide structure in part or in full, they are structural mimics of the reference peptides and retain their pharmacological activities.
 As presented and illustrated in the several chapters devoted to peptidomimicry in this courseware, the design of such compounds is guided by an intelligent exploitation of molecular similarity principles.
 Below is shown an example of peptidomimetics.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[Peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.